Screws History, Family Crest & Coats of Arms

 - Claude Screws, American sheriff of Baker County, Georgia, eponym of the Screws Precedent, a 1944 Supreme Court ruling

-- William W. Screws, American Democrat politician, Delegate to Democratic National Convention from Alabama, 1876, 1912; Secretary of State of Alabama, 1878-82
+- William W. Screws, American Democratic Party politician, Delegate to Democratic National Convention from Alabama, 1876, 1912; Secretary of State of Alabama, 1878-82

-- William P. Screws, American Democrat politician, Alternate Delegate to Democratic National Convention from Alabama, 1936
+- William P. Screws, American Democratic Party politician, Alternate Delegate to Democratic National Convention from Alabama, 1936

 Related Stories +